Spanish Americans: Immigration waves

 Throughout the colonial times, there were a number of European settlements of Spanish populations in the present-day United States of America with governments answerable to Madrid.
 The first settlement on modern-day U.S. soil was San Juan, Puerto Rico, in 1521, followed by St. Augustine, Florida (the oldest in the continental United States), in 1565, followed by others in New Mexico, California, Arizona, and Texas.
 In 1598, San Juan de los Caballeros was established, near present-day Santa Fe, New Mexico, by Juan de Oñate and about 1,000 other Spaniards from the Viceroyalty of New Spain.

+Statue of Pedro Menéndez de Avilés, the founder of St. Augustine, Florida.

 Spanish immigrants also established settlements in San Diego, California (1602), San Antonio, Texas (1691) and Tucson, Arizona (1699).
 By the mid-1600s the Spanish in America numbered more than 400,000.

 After the establishment of the American colonies, an additional 250,000 immigrants arrived either directly from Spain, the Canary Islands or, after a relatively short sojourn, from present-day central Mexico.
 These Spanish settlers expanded European influence in the New World.
 The Canary Islanders settled in bayou areas surrounding New Orleans in Louisiana from 1778 to 1783 and in San Antonio de Bejar, San Antonio, Texas, in 1731.

 The earliest known Spanish settlements in the then northern Mexico were the result of the same forces that later led the English to come to North America.
 Exploration had been fueled in part by imperial hopes for the discovery of wealthy civilizations.
 In addition, like those aboard the Mayflower, most Spaniards came to the New World seeking land to farm, or occasionally, as historians have recently established, freedom from religious persecution.
 A smaller percentage of new Spanish settlers were descendants of Spanish Jewish converts and Spanish Muslim converts.

 Basques stood out in the exploration of the Americas, both as soldiers and members of the crews that sailed for the Spanish.
-Prominent in the civil service and colonial administration, they were accustomed to overseas travel and residence.
-Many of them were also wealthy and prosperous merchants, constituting much of the upper class in Spanish colonial society.
 Another reason for their emigration besides the restrictive inheritance laws in the Basque Country, was the devastation from the Napoleonic Wars in the first half of the nineteenth century, which was followed by defeats in the two Carlist civil wars.
 (For more information about the Basque, and immigrants to the United States from this region, see Basque Americans.)